rajnish-analytics/sql-server-data-warehouse-project/docs/naming_convention.md

 # 📚 Data Warehouse Naming Conventions

-This document defines the naming standards used throughout the Data Warehouse project to ensure consistency, maintainability, and ease of understanding across all layers.
+This document defines the naming standards used throughout the DataWarehouse project to ensure consistency, maintainability, and ease of understanding across all layers.

 ---